AJMansfield/Intelligence-Core-Public/ag5.md

 ![magic flashlight](https://i.imgur.com/Vw0RKkc.png)
 <!-- Credit to CTMGame for designing the logo on the side -->

-It was initially suprising to Jessica how 'industrial' feeling the device was.
+It was initially surprising to Jessica how 'industrial' feeling the device was.
 She wasn't sure what she had been expecting, but given that it was "magic" powered this certainly wasn't it.
 In any case though it felt very well-made, with a smooth anodized surface bearing a logo.
 (According to Angela, this was the logo for "Dominion Technologies", a large multi-planet conglomerate from her birth system.)

 The light measured just under five inches on a side, and mainly consisted of a large aluminum heat sink, with a metal reflector and shroud and a glass lens.
-By chance, the bolts used to screw everything together were a close fit for a 5/32 inch allen key, but all of the threads were left-handed &mdash; apparently most civilizations in the wider galaxy used left-handed threads.
+By chance, the bolts used to screw everything together were a close fit for a 5/32 inch hex key, but all of the threads were left-handed &mdash; apparently most civilizations in the wider galaxy used left-handed threads.

 The red plunger on the side could be used to activate it and had a latching mechanism (like a click pen).
 Apparently, it worked by moving a section of the sigil in or out of position relative to the rest.